georgeweigt/eigenmath/README.md

 	make
 	./eigenmath

 Press control-C or type exit to exit.

-Note: Eigenmath uses UTF-8 encoding to display Greek letters and large delimiters.
+Eigenmath uses UTF-8 encoding to display Greek letters and large delimiters.

 	      ┌               ┐
 	      │ 0   0   0   0 │